 Tortoises can become territorial and try to establish who is dominant.
-To accomplish this, fights will break out where tortoises headbutt each other.
+To accomplish this, conflicts will break out where tortoises headbutt each other.

 In a way, they like neighbors but not roommates.
-If your tortoise feels overcrowded, fights over dominance are more likely to break out.
+If a tortoise feels overcrowded, fights over dominance are more likely.

 The tortoise will attempt to defend its personal space and drive off competition, protecting food/water resources and burrows.

-Some tortoise species are more social than others and won’t mind sharing space.
+Some tortoise species are more social than others and don’t mind sharing space.
 Some will even allow other tortoises into their numerous burrows.

-However, if your tortoises are constantly fighting, consider whether they need a bigger enclosure.
+However, if tortoises often fight, consider whether they need a bigger enclosure.

 5/ Food Competition